BOCK-AI/BAVT/README.md

     ```

 3.  **Run CARLA Server**
-    In a **separate terminal**, start the CARLA simulator (as described in the "Running the CARLA Simulator" section above).
+    In a **separate terminal**, start the CARLA simulator (same as described in the "Running the CARLA Simulator" section above).

       * **Linux:**
         ```bash